-Saracens' Alex Goode named man-of-the-match in England's 54-12 win over Fiji at Twickenham
+Saracens' full-back Alex Goode was named man-of-the-match as England brushed aside Fiji in a 54-12 victory at Twickenham.

 Sarries' Brad Barritt and Goode both started for Stuart Lancaster's side who scored seven tries including two from Charlie Sharples in the first half before Ugo Monye, Tom Johnson and two more from Manu Tuilagi added to the score in the second period.

 Fly-half Toby Flood kicked 18 points to seal a comfortable victory but it was the performance of Goode that was perhaps most pleasing for Lancaster.

 The number 15 was imaginative with the ball and perceptive without it, drawing upon all his natural instincts of a number ten to step in at second receiver and create attacks with speed and fluidity.